openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 3. **Optional:** Install header files to allow compilation of new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

-You've completed all required configuration steps to perform inference on processor graphics.
-Now you are ready to try out the toolkit:
+You are done updating your device driver and are ready to use your GPU.

+## What’s Next?

+You can try out the toolkit with:

 Developing in Python:
    * [Start with TensorFlow models with OpenVINO™](https://docs.openvino.ai/latest/notebooks/101-tensorflow-to-openvino-with-output.html)